 I used a heavy duty command hook to hang my wreaths.
 I cut a small hole in one side of the ribbon so that it slid directly over the hook.
 This also hides the hook, which is nicer looking.

-Making this wreath myself was surprisingly simple- so simple I made a fall hoop wreath for my neighbor too.
+Making this wreath myself was surprisingly simple- so simple I made a fall hoop wreath for my mom, too.

 Or, you can take off all items and start fresh with new items – just repurpose the hoop!
-So your fall wreath can become your holiday wreath, etc.
+So your fall wreath can be reused to become your holiday wreath, etc.